CUQI-DTU/CUQIpy/README.md

 python -m pytest
 ```

-## Documentation
+## Building documentation

-You can find CUQIpy documentation [here](https://cuqi.gitlab.io/cuqipy/).

-Alternatively, to generate sphinx html documentation in your local machine,
+To generate sphinx html documentation in your local machine,
 make sure you have working installation of sphinx and sphinx-rtd-theme.
 Then run the following commands in cuqipy directory: